biaslab/ForneyLab.jl/docs/src/getting-started.md

 3. [Message-passing inference execution](@ref): Feed observations and a prior belief of your quantities of interest to the algorithm and you will get an updated posterior in return.

 ### Coin flip simulation
 Let's start by gathering some data.
 One approach could be flipping a coin N times and recording each outcome.
-Here, however, we will simulate this process by sampling a random variable with a Bernoulli distribution.
+Here, however, we will simulate this process by sampling some values from a Bernoulli distribution.
 Each sample can be thought of as the outcome of single flip of a coin which is either heads or tails (1 or 0).
 We will assume that our virtual coin has an underlying probability of 75% of landing heads up.

 ```@example 1
 N = 25          # number of coin tosses